clamstew/jods/docs/docs/playwright-screenshots.md

 6. Include screenshots in PR descriptions for visual reviews
 7. Use screenshots for marketing materials and documentation updates
 8. Store screenshot sets for each major release for reference
-9. When comparing design changes, always use timestamped versions against baselines
+9. **Run visual regression tests** before and after significant changes
+10. Use pixel diffing to ensure design consistency across updates
+11. Only update baseline screenshots when intentionally changing design
-10. Clean up older timestamped screenshots periodically to save space
+12. Clean up older timestamped screenshots periodically to save space

 ## 🔗 Related Resources